Integralist/Squirrel/README.md

 ## Output

 I include a generic `appcache.manifest` which has no content but is needed for the PhantomJS script to parse

-## TODO

-I've noticed with some sites that the HTTP requests change?
-It could be an error in my code (I'll raise a support ticket with PhantomJS to see if I can't get it figured out)